 Think about your current marketing activities.
 They probably entail chasing customers in some way, such as by trying to get them to open emails or hoping they see your carefully placed (and expensive!) online ads.
 But, with a blog, consumers come to you.
 If they like what you post, they’ll come back, so you’ve just created a source of repeat traffic to your website and turned it into a dynamic and personalized face for your company.

-Much of your blog content can easily be evergreen, at least for several years, which means once you’ve done the work, it keeps working for you.
+Much of your blog content can easily be evergreen, meaning it is relevant for at least for several years, which means once you’ve done the work, it keeps working for you.
 You can update popular posts with new data as needed with a minimum of extra time.

 Why is your content so compelling?
 Because it’s not poorly disguised advertising or pushy sales material.
 Instead, the bulk of your posts should be value-added content for readers, such as: